toketeeman/Ng5-WorkLab-DSpencer/README.md

 This is an Angular 5.1 research lab!
 Thus it is continually "in-progress" and likely to be functionally incomplete.

-The last functionally-complete version of this project has been deployed to run in AWS S3 at:
+The last functionally-complete version of this server-side-render-capable SPA project has been deployed to run in AWS S3 at:

   http://ng-recipe-book-deployment-toketeeman.s3-website-us-west-2.amazonaws.com